-as well as the discussionIndynamic background scene, the video “canoe” is a typically challenging video which includes , in which it is so hard to describe the background by a single image.since , they are, as shown in the Fig. X.In contrast networkthe DeepBS ignores the fact that background, even the deep learning based algorithm is suffering from the detection of the boat shape since the essence of background subtraction is considered as a binary of pixels’ observation in time sequence.
+The quantitative and qualitative comparisons are shown in Table.
+I and Fig. X respectively.
+Due to the paper length, several typical videos are selected for the qualitative comparisons as well as the discussion.
+In the dynamic background scene, the video “canoe” is a typically challenging video which includes a large area of water rippling.
+The main challenge comes from the dynamic background, in which it is so hard to describe the background by a single image.
+In this condition, since the traditional background subtraction method such as the SharedModel and the WeSamBE do not have the enough ability to describe the complex dynamically background, they are fail to detect the people on the boat, as shown in the Fig. X. Besides, the detected moving objects of the SharedModel are not accurate in boundary due to the utilization of texture features.
+In contrast, benefited from the strong learning ability of Deep Learning network, the DeepBS successfully detected the people.
+Unfortunately, since the DeepBS ignores the fact that a single background is not enough to describe the dynamic background, even the deep learning based algorithm is suffering from the detection of the boat shape.
+In contrast, the proposed approach performed superior than others in this scene, since the essence of background subtraction is considered as a binary classification of pixels’ observation in time sequence.
 Based on this insight, the FCN network focuses on learning the patterns of the observation variation rather than a static background image, and proposed approach achieves promising performance in the canoe video.